gifale95/NED/README.md

-## Interactive dataset tutorial
+## Tutorials
 [Here][colab] you will find a Colab interactive tutorial on how to load and visualize the preprocessed EEG data and the corresponding stimuli images.

 [colab]: https://colab.research.google.com/drive/1i1IKeP4cK3ViscP4b4kNOVo4kRoL8tf6?usp=sharing

+## License

-## Cite
+## Citation
-If you use any of our data or code, partly or as it is, please cite our paper:
+If you use the Neural Encoding Dataset, please cite the following paper:

 Gifford AT, Dwivedi K, Roig G, Cichy RM.
 2022.
 A large and rich EEG dataset for modeling human visual object recognition. _NeuroImage_, 264:119754.
 DOI: [https://doi.org/10.1016/j.neuroimage.2022.119754][paper_link]

 [dataset_page]: https://www.alegifford.com/publications/eeg_dataset/